mgrossu/fargan/prepare_dataset/README.md

 # Prepare Dataset

-This folder contains scripts to **prepare your dataset** for training the Face Artifact Removal GAN.
+This folder contains script to **prepare your dataset** for training the Face Artifact Removal GAN.
 It includes tools to convert images to compressed videos and extract frames from videos.

 ---

-## Scripts
+## Script

 ### `prepare_dataset.py`